nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 <img src="images/Ui_UML.png" width = "280"/>

+The above class diagram illustrates the relationship between the classes within the Ui components.

 The UI class
-* Contains helper methods for the other Ui classes
+* Contains helper methods for the other Ui classes.
-* Provides means of customization for display formatting.
+* Provides means of printing constants.

-* Summarizes different parts of the program into callable methods.
+The UiInvalid class contains methods for printing messages from the Parser component.

+The UiMapping class contains methods for printing Module Mappings.

+The UiModule class contains methods for printing Modules.

+The UiUniversity class contains methods for printing Universities.

+The UiWelcome class contains a method for printing the welcome greeting.